sybrew/the-seo-framework/readme.txt

 1. PHP 5.3 support has been dropped.
 Here's why:
 	* TODO
+	* This lowers maintenance and workaround cost, and it increases our productivity; so, we can focus on faster, better, and more intelligent solutions.
 2. WP 4.4 and 4.5 support has been dropped.
 Here's why:
 	* TODO
 	* Consistent admin screen and post type detection, so you won't find bugs anymore stemming from backward compatibility.
 	* Newer and reliable functionality, like upgrading memory availability.
+	* This lowers maintenance and support cost, so we can focus on giving you a better product.
+3. IE11 support has been dropped?
+Here's why:
+	* TODO same reason as with TSFEM...
+Should we reintroduce it...? the hacks are still in place..
+	* Even WordPress dropped it (by accident) with their "try Gutenberg" banner (when Gutenberg is already installed). :')

 **Feature highlights:**